rohit01/Resume/resume.md

  1. **Company: ANI Technologies (aka OlaCabs) - <https://www.olacabs.com> (January 2016 - present)**
     Ola is the most popular cab booking service in India.
 It has a presence in over 100 cities and caters to million+ bookings per day.

+    **Principal Engineer - PE IV (April 2018 - present):**
+    Enhancing and adding features on project blacklight (described below).
+Working on long-term stability of infrastructure at scale and mentoring fellow teammates.

+    **Tech Lead - PE III (April 2017 - March 2018):**
+    Started project Blacklight to solve centralized logging at scale and save AWS resource/cost.
+We scaled the centralized logging platform to handle 10 million+ log messages per second with high availability, auto-scalability and reliability.
+Built a metric platform at scale with a self-serve facility with Prometheus 2.x.
+Multiple clusters manage millions of metrics being scraped every minute.

-    **Production Engineer II (January 2016 - present):**
+    **Production Engineer - PE II (January 2016 - March 2017):**
-    Working as an individual contributor towards building a highly scalable and reliable microservices-based infrastructure platform.
-Some of the projects I own include the centralized logging platform (Graylog), metrics platform (Prometheus, OpenTSDB) and cluster management (Mesos/Marathon).
+    Worked as an individual contributor towards building a highly scalable and reliable microservices-based infrastructure platform.
+Some of the projects I worked on include the centralized logging platform (Graylog), metrics platform (Prometheus, OpenTSDB) and cluster management (Mesos/Marathon).

  2. **Company: Knowlarity - <http://www.knowlarity.com> (1 year, 6 months)**
     Knowlarity is India’s largest cloud telephony company backed by investors like Sequoia Capital and Mayfield.